alexhunsley/archery-notes/README.md

 ## Removing arrows from target

-Approach at side, not straight on.
+Approach target down the "side channel", not straight on (you like your eyes, right?).

-Look back before pulling arrow out.
+Look back before pulling arrow out (other people like their eyes, right?).

-For carbon arrows, you must use a gripper (not bare skin) as they can fragment into splinters.
+For carbon arrows, you must use a gripper to pull out arrows (not bare skin) as they can fragment into splinters (you like your hands, rights?)

-At penicuik we use aluminium arrows.
+At p-cuik we use aluminium arrows.

 ## Tab